 Is thankfulness a survival skill?
 Maybe most of you would respond with, “No, thankfulness is not key to survival,” and I would tend to agree with you.
 Most of us have probably already solved the necessary problems of survival, gone beyond that and are now working to achieve our desires.

 Both the years and the experiences have brought me here to where I stand today, but it is the thankfulness that opened the windows of opportunities, of blessings, of unique experiences to flow my way.
-My gratitude starts with my parents who raised me, gave me an incredible foundation that has lasted me all of these years and continues with the mentors that I’ve met along the way who absolutely changed and revolutionized my life, my income, my bank account, my future.
+My gratitude starts with my parents who raised me, gave me an incredible foundation that has lasted me all of these years and continues with the mentors who changed and revolutionized my life, my income, my bank account, my future.
 I am also very thankful for the people, the associations, for the ideas, for the chance to work and labor, and to produce results.
 I’m grateful for it all.

 Always start with thanksgiving; be thankful for what you already have and see the miracles that come from this one simple act.

 Now thankfulness is just the beginning.
 Next, you’ve got to challenge yourself to produce.
 Produce more ideas than you need for yourself so you can share and give your ideas away.
 That is called fruitfulness and abundance—it means working on producing more than you need for yourself so you can begin blessing others, blessing your nation and blessing your enterprise.
 Once abundance starts to come, once someone becomes incredibly productive, it’s amazing what the numbers turn out to be.

 But to begin this incredible process of blessing, it often starts with the act of thanksgiving and gratitude, being thankful for what you already have and for what you’ve already done.
 Begin the act of thanksgiving today and watch the miracles flow your way.

 Excerpted from Jim Rohn’s Weekend Leadership Event.
 Photo by @rotundperfect/Twenty20